Colorado Fall Colors Photography Workshop in the San Juan Mountains

 A weathered zigzag fence leading towards a vibrant aspen grove and the majestic Mount Sneffels under a dramatic, cloud-filled autumn sky in Colorado.

-Aspens, peaks, and changing weather shape many of the scenes we photograph in Colorado.
+Aspens and changing weather around Mount Sneffels in the San Juan Mountains shape many of the scenes we photograph during the workshop.

 Workshop details